 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G7 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony RX10 IV Manual.
+Further information on the features and operation of the G7 and RX10 IV can be found, respectively, in the Panasonic G7 Manual (free pdf) or the online Sony RX10 IV Manual.

 So how do things add up?
 Is the Panasonic G7 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DMC-G7: